compukidmike/Saintcon2018/Minibadges/Readme.md

    - If byte is 0x02, status is Text Message (for display on badge)
       - Next bytes are ASCII text
    - If byte is 0x03, status is Pixel Message (for display on badge)
-      - Next bytes(32) are display columns
+      - Next 32 bytes are display columns (Display is 8x32 pixels.
+0,0 is bottom left corner.
+So first byte will fill the first column from bottom to top)

 Badge Event Message:
 - Will be sent to minibadges when they occur